top of page

-Recently, I participated in a significant orchestral/choral production in my city.
+Recently, I participated in an orchestral/choral production in my city.
 For weeks afterward, people I knew came to me to tell me how wonderful the program was and to ask me if I was in it.
 I told them I played the trombone in the orchestra.
+That was when their faces turned pale, and they struggled with what to say.

 “Do you know what a trombone sounds like?”
 I would ask.